 How Do You Do Distributive Property With Variables

 Imagine you're baking cookies, but instead of making one batch, you're preparing several for a bake sale.
-You need to multiply each ingredient by the number of batches you’re making.
-This is essentially what the distributive property does in math—it helps you multiply a single term by multiple terms inside parentheses, ensuring everything gets accounted for.
+In practice, you need to multiply each ingredient by the number of batches you’re making.
+Day to day, this is essentially what the distributive property does in math—it helps you multiply a single term by multiple terms inside parentheses, ensuring everything gets accounted for.
 It's a fundamental concept, a mathematical Swiss Army knife that simplifies complex expressions and equations.

 Think of a garden where you're planting both roses and lilies.
 If you decide to create multiple identical gardens, you need to figure out how many roses and lilies you'll need in total.
 The distributive property allows you to "distribute" the multiplication across both the roses and the lilies, giving you the total number of each flower needed for all your gardens.
 This principle is indispensable in algebra, especially when variables come into play, making it easier to handle expressions that might otherwise seem daunting.
 So, how do you effectively wield this tool with variables?
 Let's get started.